 Stroll around Hoan Kiem Lake

-Although Hanoi has so many parks and lakes, Hoan Kiem Lake, which is the most significant and legendary, is the top place to visit in autumn.
+Although Hanoi has so many parks and lakes, Hoan Kiem Lake, the most significant and legendary, is the top place to visit in autumn.
 It can be said that Hoan Kiem Lake is a great refuge for both Vietnamese and foreigners whose days are mostly in the narrow and chaotic streets of the Old Quarter.
-In the morning, you can admire a bold scene simplicity and gentleness created by the people doing exercise, walking, playing chess, doing a photo shoot or even fishing.
-In the afternoon, vendors come to sell cheap eats and souvenirs and young students visit the lake with the hope of practicing their English with foreigners.
-In the evenings, the lake draws couples to visit for a romantic night out thanks to its twinkling fairy tale setting created by the colorful lights beautifully lit up.
+In the morning, you can admire a bold scene of simplicity and gentleness created by the people doing exercise, walking, playing chess or doing a photo shoot.
+In the afternoon, vendors come to sell cheap foods and souvenirs and young students visit the lake with the hope of practising their English with foreigners.
+In the evening, the lake draws a romantic night out for couples with its twinkling fairytale setting created by the colourful lights.

 Explore Hanoi Old Quarter

-With 36 streets with ancient houses, a lot of classic architectures, and streets still retaining the style of the 19th century, Hanoi Old Quarter is one of the famous historical sites inside a modern and dynamic city.
-In order to fully explore Hanoi Old Quarter in September, prepare your feet for a day of walking across these streets, being attracted by the brilliant color of chrysanthemums, roses; seeing local vendors busy with their daily activities; enjoying the different rustic charm of the capital city and of course tasting some of the most delicious Hanoi’s food specialties.
+36 streets with ancient houses, a lot of classic architectures, and streets still retaining the style of the 19th century, Hanoi Old Quarter is one of the famous historical sites inside a modern and dynamic city.
+In order to fully explore Hanoi Old Quarter in September, make yourself ready for a day of walking across these streets.
+You will be attracted by the colourful flowers or local vendors busy with their daily activities.
+You could also enjoy the different rustic charm of the capital city and taste some of the most delicious Hanoi food specialities.

 Start the evening with bia hoi at Beer Corner

-To begin a night out, bia hoi, which is cheap and can easily be found everywhere you go, should not be a bad idea.
-Drinking at a bia hoi or at Beer Corner will satisfy anyone’s night plans, especially in the little bit hot weather of Hanoi in September.
-Situated at Ta Hien and Luong Ngoc Quyen in Hanoi’s Old Quarter, Beer Corner has become a favorite drinking spot for Vietnamese, expats and backpackers as well.
+To begin a night out with bia hoi, which is cheap and possibly easily be found, should be a good idea.
+Drinking at Beer Corner will satisfy any of your night plans, especially in the quite hot weather of Hanoi in September.
+Situated at Ta Hien and Luong Ngoc Quyen in Hanoi Old Quarter, Beer Corner has become a favourite drinking spot for Vietnamese, expats and backpackers as well.

 I Love Vietnam